parisUlloa/LabReport1/Week1:LabReport.md

 # Part 3
 **Trying Some Commands**

->In order to get a basic foundation in using ieng6 you can try the following commands\
+>In order to get a basic understanding in using ieng6 you can try the following commands\
 >>1) cd ~
 >>2) cd
 >>3) ls -lat